Child Support Information

-This section addresses issues of child support as it relates to payments and enforcement options, as well as emancipation and termination.
+This section addresses issues of child support as it relates to payments, enforcement options, emancipation due to age of majority, and termination.
 The specifics of these issues are described in greater detail in Section 452.340 of the Revised Missouri Statutes.

 1. When sending a payment, make sure your court order number and your Case ID are on the payment instrument.
 You may not know your case identification number at the time your judgment is entered.
 Please contact the Circuit Clerk’s office for this information or refer to the post card that is issued to you shortly after the support obligation has been established.
 These numbers must be included on your check or money order or you may not receive proper credit.

 3. All name and/or address changes must be provided to the Circuit Clerk’s office in writing.
 You may contact the office by regular mail or e-mail.
-Click on the link to the left to email the circuit clerks office or (Both addresses can be found on the home page).
+Go to the home page for the mailing address.

 4. The non-custodial parent is asked to keep the Circuit Clerk’s office informed of employment changes if income withholding has been initiated by that office.